Oakengates: Amenities

-Urban District Council
+Central Park business park is sited on part of the former Priorslee Furnace Works and Eagle Iron Works.
+The business park includes office space, retail outlets, a nursery and a cafe.

+Governance

+From the 2023 local elections, Oakengates civil parish consists of four wards named Oakengates and Wombridge, Hollyhurst, Middlepool, and North.

 Before the formation of the District of The Wrekin (Telford) and later the Borough of Telford and The Wrekin, the Urban District of Oakengates comprised Oakengates, Wrockwardine Wood, St. George's, Priorslee, Snedshill, The Nabb, Wombridge and Trench, and always had a Labour council.

 Sport

 Oakengates Athletic F.C., which in 2018 merged into Wellington Amateurs, played in the Shropshire County Premier Football League.